 You've probably already done a lot of thinking about what field of dentistry you'd like to end up in, but there are some dental career paths you may not have considered.
 Remember that there will be flexibility over the course of your career to move between fields.

 An associate works for dentist owner, either as a direct employee, an independent contractor, or Solo group/time-share (renting space and equipment).
 These are primarily distinguished by employee status and whether you're bringing in your own patients.
 Associates can also work for a large group practice, rather than an individual owner.
 This means a lot of the administration and management things are handled by a third-party.
 You'll also want to know whether the associateship is equity or non-equity - whether you own a part of the practice.
 Equity = sharing profit and loss; non-equity = consistent income and reduced responsibility.

 The academic dentist can be a teacher, a researcher, or both.
 They follow the evidence as it arises, develop new procedures, technologies and materials that drive the profession.
 If you like teaching or enjoy the stimulating intellectual aspect of dentistry, this might be the right path for you.
 Advanced dental fellowships and research opportunities are out there for everyone, sponsored by public and private organizations.
 The academic dentist works at a university or specialized center of health and research, or in the private sector.
-Find information on research opportunities at National Institutes of Health and National Institutes of Dental and Craniofacial Research sites.

 The Federal Dentist

 Many dentists choose to join as an officer in a branch of the military to practice dental care to service men and women.
 This can be a very good option if you're looking for the security of a government job as well as a way to serve.
 Military dentists enjoy state-of-the-art facilities, great benefits, and continuing education options.
-This article on Finding a Job in Federal Dentistry may be useful.

 - U.S. Navy Dental Corps